What Happens When Your Car's Timing Belt Breaks?

 It depends.
 Some cars, like Subaru, have non-interference engines, which means that if the timing belt breaks while you are driving, there is no damage to the internal parts of the engine.
 Other cars do not have this sort of engine and damage results.

-According to mechanics, the moment of the timing belt breaking creates all the damage that will occur to the engine.
+According to most mechanics, all the damage that will occur does so at the moment of the timing belt breaking.
 Trying to start it again will not create further damage.

-The timing belt is critical for all the internal parts to be in synch.
+The timing belt is critical for all the internal parts to be in sync.
 If the timing is off, you will surely know it by how the engine runs.

 Most timing belts need to changed between 80-100K.
 The cost to do it varies, but always expect several hundred.
 The parts themselves are maybe $50, but doing it yourself is possible only if you know what you are doing; it only takes one bad move.